 “I hadn’t ridden in a six-wheeler since I sold mine in 2010, but two years ago I was inspired to get another one.
 I only ride it at the Burning Man Festival but for eight days it’s a blast.”

-Although ATV’s are banned for use at local theme parks in attraction such as Disney World, Universal Orlando and SeaWorld, you can always use a mobility scooter rental in Orlando.
+Although ATV’s are banned for use at local theme parks such as Disney World, Universal Orlando and SeaWorld, you can always use a electric scooter rental from Scootarama.